ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

 Containerized Land DA Workflow
 **********************************

 These instructions will help users build and run a basic case for the Unified Forecast System (:term:`UFS`) Land Data Assimilation (DA) System using a `Singularity/Apptainer <https://apptainer.org/docs/user/latest/>`_ container.
 The Land DA :term:`container` packages together the Land DA System with its dependencies (e.g., :term:`spack-stack`, :term:`JEDI`) and provides a uniform environment in which to build and run the Land DA System.
 Normally, the details of building and running Earth system models will vary based on the computing platform because there are many possible combinations of operating systems, compilers, :term:`MPIs <MPI>`, and package versions available.
 Installation via Singularity/Apptainer container reduces this variability and allows for a smoother experience building and running Land DA.
-This approach is recommended for users not running Land DA on a supported :ref:`Level 1 <LevelsOfSupport>` system (e.g., Hera, Orion).
+This approach is recommended for users not running Land DA on a supported :ref:`Level 1 <LevelsOfSupport>` system (e.g., Ursa, Hercules).

 This chapter provides instructions for building and running the Unified Forecast System (:term:`UFS`) Land DA System in a container using a Jan.
 19-20, 2025 00z sample case.
 This case is a :term:`LND` :term:`warmstart` configuration that uses :term:`ERA5` atmospheric forcing data, :term:`IMS` snow depth observation data, and the 3D-Var DA algorithm.